sijia66/brain-python-interface/README.md

 This branch intends to be bare minimum of the BMI3D pacakge with only following components:
 1. trial structure supported by a finite state machine package
 2. experiment class and inherited classes
-3. streaming external DataSource and real
+3. streaming external data source using Sink manager and DataSource

 Getting started
 ---------------